Skip to main content

 Ping Kai (Grilled Chicken)

-Cambodian grilled chicken marinated with lemongrass, garlic, and turmeric, then grilled over charcoal.
-Served with sticky rice and dipping sauces at night markets throughout Cambodia.
+Chicken marinated in lemongrass, garlic, and turmeric, then grilled over charcoal.
+Night markets across the country serve it with sticky rice and dipping sauces.

 Allergens: